ironreality/k8s-simple-http-app/README.md

 ## Workflow

-Launch the k8s cluster - it takes up to 10 minutes on the testing platform:
+Launching the k8s cluster - it takes up to 10 minutes on the testing platform:
 ```
 vagrant up
 ```